 Although few companies ever provide, on a long camping trip it often works better to have a cook to prepare meals for the porters too.

 On a trek, the job of a sherpa is to serve meals, set and pack camp, ensure the members don't get lost along the way and generally help the sirdar run a good trek.
 Note "sherpa" is a job description that I have yet to find a better word for something so all encompassing.
-(For Sherpa with a capital "S" see lower.)
+(For Sherpa with a capital "S" see above.)

 These guys are superheros.
 Watch anything about Everest and there is endless talk about the "sherpas", which are more accurately called climbing sherpas or perhaps high altitude mountain workers, but that doesn't have much of a ring to it.
 Again, a climbing sherpa is a broad job, serving meals, carrying loads above BC (but definitely not below BC), fixing camps, and then providing backup by literally following just behind a member on summit day with extra oxygen.
 Some also assist with the rope fixing, and in general are indispensable on Everest.